boylepeter/Weather-Dashboard/README.md

 # Weather-Dashboard

+Given the task of creating a weather app, capable of finding weather data for cities across the world, we were given the following capability requirements and outlines for our project.

 AS A traveler
 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly